flintlib/arb/doc/source/acb_dirichlet.rst

 The current implementation introduces a *char* type which contains a *conrey* index plus additional information which

-- make evaluation of a single character a bit faster
+- makes evaluation of a single character a bit faster

-- have some initialization cost.
+- has some initialization cost.

-Even if it is straiforward to convert a *conrey* index to the corresponding *char*, looping is faster at the level of conrey representation.
+Even if it is straightforward to convert a *conrey* index to the corresponding *char*, looping is faster at the level of Conrey representation.
 Things can be improved on this aspect but it makes code more intricate.